Time Complexity Analysis of Recursive Algorithms

 • Calculate the cost of additional operations for each recursive call.

-• Now calculate the cost of additional operations at each level by adding the cost of each node present at that level.
+• Calculate the cost of additional operations at each level by adding the cost of each node at that level.

 Example: Analysis of merge sort using recursion tree method